-If you need more control over your location choice, tapping a Menu button displays the full list of servers in that country.
-It improves on the Windows client by displaying your recently-connected servers from that country, too, so if you've found a server which unblocks Netflix, for instance, you can reconnect to it in seconds.
+If you need more control over your location choice, tapping a Menu button displays the full list of locations in that country.

-As usual with mobile software, the Android app also has fewer settings than its desktop cousins.
-In particular, there's no kill switch and no option to choose your own DNS servers.
+As usual with mobile VPN software, the Android app has fewer settings than its desktop cousins, but there's still a lot to like here.

-What you do get is get malicious IP blocking via NordVPN's CyberSec, and a smarter auto-connect exclusion option.
+This starts with decent ad, phishing and malware blocking via NordVPN's CyberSec.
+Furthermore, a smart auto-connect feature gives you all kinds of options.
 For example, you could set up the app to automatically connect on all Wi-Fi hotspots apart from your home and other trusted locations, ensuring you only turn on the VPN when you know you need it.

 The NordVPN iOS app installed easily and with precisely zero surprises.
 Find it in the app store, install, open, log in and you're ready to go.

-VPN clients are generally easy to use, but getting yourself connected can still take a little work.
+While VPN clients are generally easy to use anyway, getting yourself connected can still take a little work.
 If you need to unblock a website on your Windows laptop, for instance, you might have to click to display your system tray icons, click again to display the client, click the Countries tab, expand the full list of servers, click your preferred option, wait to see when you're connected, and finally Alt+Tab back to your browser.

 NordVPN offers Chrome and Firefox proxy extensions which can simplify this process by allowing you to choose a VPN location, then connect and disconnect directly from the browser window.